jayvarner/jayvarner.github.io/portfolio.md

         <figure><img src="../images/testing.png"/></figure>
             <h2>The Evaluations</h2>
             <p>
               After presenting my results to the project team at ReminderX, I took their feedback and mocked up a prototype.
-I then put that prototype in front of some moms and recorded their attempts to navigate the prototype.
+I then put that prototype in front of several moms and recorded their attempts to navigate the prototype.
 They showed me many things I got wrong.
 As painful as it was, I was so grateful to take that feedback and improve the designs.

               <!-- put pencil to paper.
 I produced a prototype based on our discussions and put them in front of users to see what did work, and more importantly, what did not.
 After the user testing, I provided recordings of the testing sessions, and analysis of what worked and what did not. -->